 Disadvantages of Hybrid Cars in the UK:

 Most hybrid cars don’t need to be plugged in.
-They recharge their batteries through regenerative braking and by using the petrol engine as generator.
+They recharge their batteries through regenerative braking and by using the petrol engine as a generator.
 This means you can drive them like a regular petrol car.

 However, plug-in hybrid electric vehicles (PHEVs) do require charging.
 PHEVs have larger batteries and can run longer on electric power alone.